mukulmishra18/mukulmishra18.github.io/_posts/2017-6-19-sendWithStream-in-PDF.js.md

 ## Hi !!

-This is second post in the series of my **Google Summer of Code 2017** experience.
+This is the second post in the series of my **Google Summer of Code 2017** experience.
 In the [last post](http://mukulmishra.me/blog/GSoC-First-Post/), I gave a brief introduction of my project.
 In this post, I am going to talk about [**sendWithStream**](https://github.com/mozilla/pdf.js/blob/master/src/shared/util.js#L1370) method of [**messageHandler**](https://github.com/mozilla/pdf.js/blob/master/src/shared/util.js#L1239).

 ## What is messageHandler, and how it is used?

 PDF.js uses [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) for parsing PDF commands in background(worker) threads, so that the main thread wouldn't get blocked.
 At worker thread, PDF commands are parsed and sent to main thread for rendering on HTML canvas.
 All message passing are done using a common port between the two sides.
-Here comes `messageHandler` into action, it is a factory, that is used for passing message/data between the two threads.
+Here `messageHandler` comes into action, it is a factory, that is used for passing message/data between the two threads.
 We can listen for an event and trigger some actions using [`_onComObjonMessage`](https://github.com/mozilla/pdf.js/blob/master/src/shared/util.js#L1251) method of _messageHandler_.

 For example, say I wanted to setup message passing for `fakeHandler` event, between main and worker threads.
-I could do it something like:
+I could do something like this:

 ```javascript
 // Setting up messageHandlers on both sides(main + worker).